mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 Note that we pass the result of the `sendMessage()` function into the event's {{domxref("ExtendableEvent/waitUntil", "waitUntil()")}} method.
 The `waitUntil()` method takes a {{jsxref("Promise")}} as a parameter and asks the browser not to stop the service worker until the promise has settled.
 This is also how the browser knows whether the operation succeeded or not: if the promise rejects, then the browser may retry by firing the `sync` event again.

 The `waitUntil()` method is not a guarantee that the browser will not stop the service worker: if the operation takes too long, the service worker will be stopped anyway.
+If this happens, then the operation is aborted, and next time a `sync` event is fired, then the handler runs again from the start - it does not resume from where it left off.

 ## Background fetch